 It’s a lot to keep track of, we know.

-That’s why thousands of homeowners have decided to work with Evolve to help manage their vacation rentals.
+That’s why thousands of owners have decided to work with Evolve to help manage their vacation rentals.